4 Foods That Make You Bloated

-1. Carbonated drinks.
+- Carbonated drinks.
 Although they won't cause abdominal bloating like other foods on this list, the air infused in the drinks during the carbonation process may cause gas buildup in your stomach.
-This leads to discomfort, bloating, and most likely belching, but it's a very transient effect that should only last a few hours.
+This leads to discomfort, bloating and most likely belching, but it's a very transient effect that should only last a few hours.

-2. Sugar-free gum, candies, and desserts.
-The sugar alcohols in these foods can cause bloating, as they are poorly digested (if at all).
-This leaves them to be feasted on by the bacteria in your gut, leading to increased gas production and bloating.
+- Sugar-free gum, candies, and desserts.
+What foods make you bloated?
+Ones that contain sugar alcohols, that’s for sure.
+They are poorly digested (if at all), which leaves them to be feasted on by the gut bacteria, leading to increased gas production and bloating.
 Xylitol, a sugar alcohol has some added beneficial effects on your oral health, is generally better tolerated, while sorbitol and mannitol are not.
 Try to limit sugar-free desserts to a maximum of one per day.
 A few sticks of sugar-free gum a day shouldn't be a problem—just don't consume more than one pack a day.
 (Related: Which is Really Healthier, Sugar or Artificial Sweeteners?)

-4. Dairy foods.
+- Dairy foods.
 Dairy can cause bloating at a variety of levels, due to the malabsorption of lactose, the sugar found in dairy.
-When considering what foods make you bloated in terms of yogurt, milk, and cheese, it varies widely based on a person's ability to digest lactose is on a sliding scale, and the amount of lactose in different dairy foods is also variable.
-Because of this, it may take some time to determine your personal level of lactose intolerance and how that translates into what kinds and how much of dairy foods you can eat.
+When considering what foods make you bloated in terms of yogurt, milk, and cheese, it varies widely based on a person's ability to digest lactose.
+The amount of lactose in different dairy foods is also variable.
+Because of this, it may take some time to determine your level of lactose (in)tolerance and how that translates into what kinds and how much of dairy foods you can eat.
 (Related: The Pros and Cons of Consuming Dairy)

-Bloating and gas from carbonated beverages is more of a nuisance than a health issue, but excessive bloating from sugar alcohols and other poorly digested carbohydrates, if left unchecked, may be indicative of bigger digestive problems such as small intestinal bacterial overgrowth.
-If anything seems off, keep a food journal, then talk to your physician about your response to eating these foods would be a first key step in stopping bloating and getting your digestive tract back on track.
+Side effects from drinking carbonated beverages like bloating and gas are more of a nuisance than a health issue, but excessive bloating from sugar alcohols and other poorly digested carbohydrates, if left unchecked, may be indicative of bigger digestive problems such as small intestinal bacterial overgrowth.
+If anything seems off, keep a food journal, then talk to your physician about your response to eating these foods.
+This could be the first step to stop bloating and get your digestive tract back on track.